-6. 12 VOLT ACCESSORY RECEPTACLE
+4. 12 VOLT ACCESSORY RECEPTACLE

-Your boat has a 12 volt accessory receptacle located in the helm side panel storage.
+Your boat has a 12 volt accessory receptacle in the helm side storage panel and one in the port side storage panel.
 The receptacle is a cigarette lighter style plug that may be used with any 12 volt accessories using this type of plug.

-7. LIGHTING
+5. LIGHTING

-Your boat is equipped with a variety of different lighting fixtures (Figure 6.7.1).
+Your boat is equipped with a variety of different lighting fixtures (See Fig. 6.5.1).
 Always replace a bulb using the type and wattage of the original bulb.